Skip to main content

 💡08.03.2020 🗓 08.03.2020 💰 1.2k 🛑 19.11.2020

-• Created on a hackathon with two lawyer friends.
+• Created on a hackathon with a team consisting of lawyers, engineers, data scientists.

-• We had a solid prototype and the idea.
+• We had a solid, functioning prototype and were able to advertise the idea.

-• We were in advanced talks with a first client from Germany, legal tech licensing our tech.
+• We were in advanced talks with a first client from Germany, legal tech, interested in licensing our tech.

 • We decided that we have to let it go in order to be able to execute other projects.